types of italian cheese

 2. Taleggio

 After living in Italy for 2 years, I finally tried for the first time a Taleggio on my birthday.
-Well, I must say, the birthday isn’t the only thing I’m going to celebrate on this day from now on.
-I also found one of the most delicious types of Italian cheese, that I have ever tried.
+Well, I must say, the birthday isn’t the only thing I’m going to celebrate on this day from now on!
+I also found one of the most delicious types of Italian cheese, that I have ever tried, and that is this soft deliciousness, the Taleggio.

-If I think better, Taleggio actually became one of my overall favorite types of cheese.
+If I think better, Taleggio became one of my overall favorite types of cheese.
 This is a semisoft Italian cheese that is washed-rind, smear-ripened and it got its name from the Val Taleggio (the valley).
 Taleggio has a strong aroma, thin crust, a fruity tang, and it’s super soft.
-Just like some similar Italian cheeses, Taleggio is around since Roman times.
+Just like some similar Italian cheeses, Taleggio has been around since Roman times.

 Today, production is in autumn and winter time, and it’s made both from pasteurized milk and raw milk.
 At least those are made in a factory.
-If you’re looking for the perfect taste, you make sure to search for fresh, small-production brands!
-Also, if you ever tried fondue, let me just tell you that I personally found Taleggio tastier than the Brie or Camembert, so I really suggest melting it, and tasting after!
+If you’re looking for the perfect taste, make sure to search for fresh, small-production brands!
+Also, if you ever tried fondue, let me just tell you that I found Taleggio tastier than the Brie or Camembert, so I suggest melting it, and tasting it afterward!

 3. Pecorino Romano